#

 A highly regarded scholar of Islamic history and culture, Robinson previously served as provost (2008–2013) and president (2013–2018) of the Graduate Center, the research campus of the City University of New York.
 From 1993 to 2008, Robinson was a professor of early Islamic history in the Faculty of Oriental Studies at the University of Oxford.
 He chaired its faculty board from 2003 to 2005.

-Robinson has authored or edited nine books and more than 40 articles that span the geographical and chronological breadth of the pre- and early-modern Islamic Middle East.
-A recent book, Islamic Civilization in Thirty Lives: The First 1,000 Years (2016) was translated into Arabic and Portuguese.
-His most recent work is The Works of Ibn Wadih al-Ya'qubi: An English Translation (2017), a co-edited, three-volume set of translations of some of the earliest works of history and geography in Arabic.
+Robinson has authored or edited nine books and more than 40 articles that span the geographical and chronological breadth of the Islamic Middle East.
+They include A Medieval Islamic City Reconsidered: An Interdisciplinary Approach to Samarra (2001), Texts, Documents and Artefacts: Islamic Studies in Honour of D.S.
+Richards (2003) and the first volume of The New Cambridge History of Islam (2010).
+His book Islamic Civilization in Thirty Lives: The First 1,000 Years (2016) was translated into several languages.
+The Works of lbn Wadih al-Ya'qubi: An English Translation (2017) is a three-volume set of translations of some of the earliest works of history and geography in Arabic.

 # # #